fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 }
 ```

 It’s quite straightforward.
-When dealing with the difference to closest
+When dealing with the difference to the nearest
 grid unit, we either round up or down depending on what is closer.
 You might
 end up favoring one or the other.
 This can be easily adjusted by changing
 the `0.5` to something else (in 0&ndash;1 range).

 Applying this function to our elements (ones that are set to have
-line height other than straight multiple of grid unit) then
+line height other than integer multiple of grid unit) then
 turns out to be easy:

 ```javascript